Alignment-free Raw Video Demoireing: Conclusion

 \section{Conclusion}

-We propose the innovative DemMamba network, an alignment-free raw video demoiréing method enhanced by frequency-assisted spatio-temporal Mamba.
-DemMamba adapts the Mamba framework to video restoration, strategically introducing SMB and TMB to model the inter- and intra-relationships, mitigating moiré patterns while ensuring temporal consistency.
-SMB captures global correlations within the spatial domain.
-Considering the frequency nature of moiré patterns, AFM is integrated as a learnable compressor, automatically adapting to and reducing specific moiré frequencies.
+We propose DemMamba, an alignment-free raw video demoiréing method enhanced by frequency-assisted spatio-temporal Mamba.
+DemMamba introduces SMB and TMB to model the inter- and intra-relationships, mitigating moiré patterns while ensuring temporal consistency.
+The SMB employs a multi-directional scanning mechanism coupled with a learnable frequency compressor to differentiate interference patterns across various orientations and frequencies.
 TMB enhances the utilization of adjacent data to maintain temporal stability, supplemented by a CAB that strengthens temporal information integration.
-Extensive experiments demonstrate that our proposed DemMamba outperforms state-of-the-art methods both qualitatively and quantitatively.
+Extensive experiments demonstrate that DemMamba outperforms state-of-the-art methods both qualitatively and quantitatively.